DougFalconieri/Presentation4/Presentation4.md

 * The syntax is designed to be very close to English.
     * For non-English speakers, there are also versions of Gherkin for 40 other natural languages.
 * We'll start with a really contrived example to see how Gherkin looks.
+* We'll write a test for a class that provides a method that doubles an integer.

 `Feature: Math
     Scenario: Double a number